sonatsuer/sonatsuer.github.io/markdown/posts/note-on-lenses.md

 **Example 2:** Sum without `Either`{.haskell}

-In the previous example we modeled a disjoint as a sum type.
+In the previous example we modeled a disjoint union as a sum type.
 It may be the case that decomposition into a sum is not explicitly expressed in the type.
 Now let us see an example of that.
 This time we will start with the picture: